styxlab/gatsby-theme-try-ghost/README.md

 ## Installation

-This mono repository contains the demo code, the base theme and addons.
+This mono repository contains the demo code, the base theme and add-ons.
 If you are here to install the Gatsby base theme plugin in your existing project, check out the [theme specific README](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-try-ghost/README.md) for further details.
-All addons can be found under the [packages/](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/) folder.
+All add-ons can be found under the [packages/](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/) folder.

 In case you want to work with this repository (for local development, pull requests, etc.):